 - Cover Plates: Adding an extra cover plate over the existing hole is the easiest way to repair a bird house entrance.
 Ideally, the plate should be made of a sturdy material that will resist chewing, gnawing or scratches, such as sheet metal, tile, stone or thick plastic.
 Center the new hole in the plate, and double check that the new entrance is the proper dimension for the birds that use the house.
 Smooth rough edges around the hole's rim so it will not tempt young birds to chew or will not injure birds as they move in and out.
 The plate could be nailed or screwed in place, or can be attached with a strong, all-weather adhesive.

-- Hole Extenders: Adding a thick extender to create a small tunnel leading into the bird house is a great way to not only repair the hole, but also provide extra protection from the weather and make it more difficult for predators to reach inside the house.
+- Hole Extenders: Adding a thick extender to create a small tunnel leading into the bird house is a great way to repair an enlarged entrance hole.
+This type of bird house hole protector will also provide extra shelter from the weather and make it more difficult for predators to reach inside the house.
 Commercial hole extenders are available either as plain plastic tubes or decorative versions that resemble thick natural branches.
 It is easy to drill a hole extender into a thick block of wood and attach it to the front of the bird house over the existing hole, just as a cover plate is attached.

-- New Entrance Panels: When an entrance hole has been severely damaged or the bird house needs additional repairs, it may be best to replace the entire front panel of the house, complete with a new, sturdy hole of the proper size.
+- New Entrance Panels: When an entrance hole has been severely damaged or the bird house needs additional repairs, it may be best to replace the entire front panel of the house.
+This will not only add a new, sturdy hole of the proper size, but will ensure the front panel is secure and not suffering from any cracks or warping.
 A thicker front panel can provide extra protection and insulation for the entire house.
-Replacing the panel is also a good time to thoroughly clean the bird house and make any other repairs that are needed.
+Replacing the panel is also a good time to thoroughly clean the bird house and make any other repairs that are needed as well.

 More Tips for Protecting Entrance Holes

-Once the bird house entrance hole is fixed and is again the proper size for the exact birds you want to invite to be residents, it is important to take additional steps to make the house attractive to nesting birds and protect it from predators.
+Once the entrance is fixed and is again the proper size for the birds you want as residents, it is important to take additional steps to make the house attractive to nesting birds and protect it from predators.

 - Use baffles and other techniques to protect the bird house from predators and keep the birds safe no matter how large or small the entrance hole.

-- If a completely new house is needed, opt for a house made from recycled plastic, such as the Duncraft Eco-Strong Bird House, or other durable materials that are resistant to damage around the entrance hole.
+- If a completely new house is needed, opt for a house made from thick, pest-resistant recycled plastic or other durable materials that are resistant to damage around the entrance hole.

 Over time, bird house entrance holes can be dangerously enlarged and put nesting birds at risk.
 There are easy ways to fix bird house entrances, however, and every cavity-nesting bird can have a safe, secure home to use during breeding season.